 task_b << task_a

-The >> and << respectively mean “right bitshift” and “left bitshift” or “set downstream task” and “set upstream task”.
-In the example, on the first line we say that task_b is a downstream task to task_a.
-On the second line we say that task_a is an upstream task of task_b.
-Don’t worry, we will come back at dependencies.
+respectively mean “right bitshift” and “left bitshift” or “set downstream task” and “set upstream task”.
+In this example, the first line says that task_b

 Coding your first Airflow DAG

-Step 1: Make the Imports
+Step 1: Make the imports

 from airflow import DAG